desoumyadeep/narative_visualization/readme.md

 - The narrative structure used to convey the message is Martini glass.

-- The presentation is divided into 12 pages.
+- The presentation is divided into 12 scenes.

-  - The first page shows the totals of cases, deaths and vaccination (atleast 1) from begining of the pandemic i.e. March 2020 to June 2021.
+  - The first scene shows the totals of cases, deaths and vaccination (atleast 1) from begining of the pandemic i.e. March 2020 to June 2021.
-  - The next 10 slided shows the monthly totals for each age group comprising of 0-9, 10-19, 20-29, 30-39, 40-49, 50-59, 60-69, 70-79, 80+ and Unknown.
+  - The next 10 scenes shows the monthly totals for each age group comprising of 0-9, 10-19, 20-29, 30-39, 40-49, 50-59, 60-69, 70-79, 80+ and Unknown.
-  - User is not provided with any interaction capabilites other than tooltip in the first 11 slides.
+  - User is not provided with any interaction capabilites other than tooltip and next and previous buttons in the first 11 scenes.
-  - In the 12th slide the user has the capability to explore and compare between various age groups by changing the dropdown list.
+  - In the 12th scene the user has the capability to explore and compare between various age groups by changing the dropdown list and subsequently filtering the chart.
 By default the dropdown shows the total cases by month.

   ```mermaid
   graph LR;